vilicvane/regex-tools/README.md

 ﻿# Regular Expression Tools

-I use regular expression to do a lot of things, and managing a long regular expression could be painful.
+I use regular expressions to do a lot of things, and managing a long regular expression could be painful.
 So I write this simple tool to manage long and complex regular expressions such as regular expressions of lex parser.

 ### Install